bugsnag/bugsnag-php/README.md

 Bugsnag::setUseSSL(true);
 ```

-By default, this is set to be true.
+By default, this is set to `true`.

 ###setMetaData